-Often, when we imagine the perfect New Years Eve dress, most of us think of fun, sparkly mini dresses and glitzy statement heels.
+Often, when we imagine the perfect New Years Eve dress, most of us think of fun, sparkly mini dresses, and glitzy statement heels.
 Unfortunately, many of these shiny pieces incorporate environmentally hazardous glitter, or embellishments sewn on by exploited labor.

-But this doesn’t mean you have to sacrifice your conscience for a chic look at your year-end soiree.
 I’ve scoured through some of my favorite brands to find truly beautiful ethical alternatives to those fast fashion frocks filling up store display windows.
 Below is a collection of exquisite dresses, accessories, and beauty products made responsibly from brands with a commitment to ethical production.